acarril/acarril.github.io/_posts/2016-06-22-causal-relationships-problems.md

 hidden: true
 ---

 One of the fundamental endeavors of economic research is to establish and measure causal relationships from data.
 The "golden standard" is to do this by performing a randomized control trial, as many of my colleagues at J-PAL do.
-More often than not, though, we have to draw conclusions from observational data.
+However, in many cases we have to draw conclusions from observational data.

-Using observational data, we must resort to models that hopefully will allow us to identify the causal relationships we're investigating.
-The usefulness of causal identification models is given by their ability to identify causal relationships in spite of relevant data we leave out of them.
+Using observational data, we must resort to models that will (hopefully) allow us to identify the causal relationships we're investigating.
+The usefulness these types of models is given by their ability to identify causal relationships in spite of relevant data we leave out of them.
 If the data we leave out [...]

-### Basic framework
+# Basic framework
 Consider a regression like

 $$